-Recently, Paula White, pastor of Destiny Christian Center in Apopka, Florida, told CBN that if Jesus “had broken the law then He would be sinful and He would not have been our Messiah.”
+Paula White of Destiny Christian Center in Apopka, Florida, told CBN that if Jesus “had broken the law then He would be sinful and He would not have been our Messiah.”

 But is that the case?
 Did Jesus break the law?
 And if He did, would that have made Him sinful?

 Much of it depends on what we mean by “law.”
 Quite frequently and openly, Jesus broke traditional Jewish interpretation in His day of the religious laws.

 They accused Him of breaking laws concerning the Sabbath on multiple occasions, but Jesus didn’t actually break an Old Testament command.
 He violated the interpretations religious leaders had developed around the biblical commands of keeping the Sabbath day holy.